yhchen24/Missing-Density-PDB/doc/component_spec.md

 # Component Specification

+## Sequence DiagramT

-A sequence diagram of PDB Autofill can be seen below indicating the necessary components.
+he sequence diagram for PDB Autofill is included here to show the necessary components for classifying and predicting missing densities in PDB files in this package.

 ![sequence_diagram](sequence_diagram.png "sequence_diagram")

+## Component Cards
 Each component is described in further detail below:

 User interface
   * What it does: Collects information from the user.